remmercier/patchy/README.md

 # List of pull requests which you would like to merge
 # TIP: Add comments above pull requests to help yourself understand which PRs do what
 pull-requests = [
   # syntax highlighting for nginx files
   "12309",
   # adds file explorer
   "11285",
   # global status line
   "8908",
   # command expansions
-   "11164"
+  "11164",
 ]

 # A list of patches to apply
-patches = []
+patches = ["remove-tab"]
 ```

+Running `patchy run` outputs:

-With this, all I will need to do is run `patchy` **from the root of the repository** and it will automatically update all of the pull requests and sync the master branch to the latest changes.
+With this, all I will need to do is run `patchy run` and it will automatically update all of the pull requests and sync the master branch to the latest changes.

 ## Installation